-The Bill of Rights and responsibilities, as they pertain to a participant determined to be incompetent in accordance with New York State law, are passed on to their designated representative on behalf of the participant.
+The Bill of Rights and Responsibilities, as they pertain to a participant determined to be incompetent in accordance with New York State law, are passed on to the appointed committee on behalf of the participant.

 PATIENT REFERRALS / SERVICE AUTHORIZATION

 The Eddy SeniorCare/PACE Primary Care physician/nurse practitioner is responsible for ordering services for participants.
 Each PACE Primary Care physician/nurse practitioner order generates an authorization number.
 Providers are responsible to include authorization numbers on claims submitted to Eddy SeniorCare.